soar/miner-healthcheck/README.md

 1. Script should be started at system startup
 2. It has infinite loop and runs forever
 3. Every X seconds - it performs checks:
+    - if SGMiner checks are enabled:
         - SGMiner is alive
         - SGMiner answers on API requests
         - Each GPU is alive
         - GPUs hash-rate is above threshhold
-4. If checks passed successfully - it makes remote HTTP request to report about it health
+4. If checks passed successfully - it makes remote HTTP request to report about it health to `STATUSCAKE_PUSH_URL`
-5. If remote endpoint doesn't receive health check report in Y seconds - it sends notification to:
+5. If remote endpoint doesn't receive health check report in Y seconds - StatusCake sends notification to configured targets (see Web-UI for settings)
-	- Telegram Chat *Miners*
-	- Email *i@soar.name*
-	- Optional notifications may be added

 ## Parameters